Friday, June 28, 2019

 In the spring of 1943, Shalom and the group ventured out of their hiding area.
-By this time, the tide was turning for the Nazi war effort and the German army was suffering serious setbacks both in Africa and on the Eastern Front.
-On the road to Zazierie, the boys encountered fellow survivors of the Kurzeniec ghetto, and a group of partisans roaming the village.
+By this time, the tide was turning for the Nazi war effort, and the German army was suffering serious setbacks both in Africa and on the Eastern Front.
+On the road to Zazierie, the boys encountered fellow survivors of the Kurzeniec ghetto and a group of partisans roaming the village.
 Since neither he nor his group had weapons, Shalom was denied entry into the group — a common practice among the partisans.
 Unsure of what to do, Shalom and his brother stayed in the puscha.
-Though their winter companions went their separate ways, they were joined by others, including some escapees from a labor camp in Vileika.
+Though their winter companions went their separate ways, they were soon joined by others, including some escapees from a labor camp in Vileika.

-Shalom and his companions spent the rest of the spring trying to join the partisan groups roaming the area, but without weapons, they received the same reply every time.
+Shalom and his companions spent the rest of the spring trying to join partisan groups roaming the area, but without weapons, they received the same reply every time.
 Finally, a partisan commander relented and offered them a deal: they would be allowed into the partisans if they returned to Kurzeniec and burned down a factory that made wooden rifle butts.
 For this mission, they were given a handgun with a single bullet and two hand grenades.
 Despite the suicidal odds, they were successful.
 However, when they returned to the partisan camp, they were met by a different officer, who took away their weapons and reprimanded them, threatening to shoot them if they didn't leave.
-Turns out the Russian partisans never figured on the group taking the mission - much less succeeding - and had no intention of letting Jews into their group.
+The Russian partisans never even thought they could succeed, and had no intention of letting Jews into their group.
 Little did they know that the group's commanding officer - the one who initially gave the Jews the assignment - was himself a Russian Jew.